GetPsyched/printer/README.md

 ## Purpose

-This project isn't meant to be used out of the box; instead, this project provides an infrastructure for compiling custom data and pre-defined presets into HTML/PDF conveniently.
-The idea is that you define the presets and data formats and utilise the conversion structure provided by this project.
+This project isn't meant to be used out of the box; instead, this project provides an infrastructure for compiling custom data and pre-defined designs into HTML/PDF conveniently.
+The idea is that you define the designs and data formats and utilise the conversion structure provided by this project.

 ## Usage